rs-roadsoft/changelog/releases/rs-prd-v2.0.103.md

 ---

 ## What's Changed
-* [PROD] RS-4438: Company created by a partner user needs to be associated with same partner by @gasperthegracner in https://github.com/rs-roadsoft/roadsoft-be/pull/3331
+* [PROD] RS-4438: Company created by a partner user needs to be associated with same partner